j-94/meta2-engine/engine/docs/INFRA_CODER.md

 - Region secret `AWS_REGION`
 - (optional) Provide `key_name` via TF var if you want SSH; otherwise use SSM or console

+Tracking: open a new Issue using the template “Coder OIDC/AWS Setup”.
+When finished, edit the infra PR description to include `Closes #<issue_number>` so it auto‑closes on merge.

 ## Run from GitHub
 - Go to Actions → "Coder Deploy" → Run workflow
   - action: apply (to create) or destroy